-**This is a sponsored post written by me in partnership with Kijiji.
-All opinions are my own.
-Thank you for supporting the brands that support The Archives of Cool.
+This post is in partnership with Shaw.
+All words and opinions are my own.
+Thanks for supporting the brands that keep this blog full of fresh content.